 El Salvador is the smallest but most densely populated country in Central America.
 With a tropical climate, developing economy, and use of the US dollar as currency, the country is an attractive location for companies looking to establish a presence in that part of the world.
 However, there are challenges to global expansion, including how to get a work visa and permit in El Salvador for all foreign employees.

-Available Work Visas in El Salvador
+Types of Work Visas in El Salvador

 All foreigners who enter El Salvador and want to stay for more than 90 days must obtain a visa.
 The country has a variety of visa types, including a tourist visa, long-term stay or permanent residency visa, consular or consulted visa, and business visa.
 Most of your employees will need a permanent residency visa as well as a work permit in El Salvador.
 Foreign nationals who frequently travel to the country for business can apply for a Frequent Traveler Card in the country.